 Pay attention to how you format your articles at sites where ad blocks appear.
 At some sites, adding multiple text capsules means you can influence ad placement.
 What do I mean by this?

-Think "above the fold" when creating your content.
-If you want readers to see ads because you are writing for a site where earnings are generated via ads, ensure these ads are in the best position, where more people will see them.
+Think "above the fold" when creating your content and in relation to where ads appear.
+If you want readers to see ads because you are writing at a site where earnings are generated via ads, ensure these ads are in the best position, where more people will see them.

 Different Times, Different Measures

 The web keeps changing, so what works for a time, may no longer be effective.
 But strive to offer good-quality articles, full of usable and useful information, which will help generate both traffic and earnings for a long time to come.

 RSS Article Feeds

 At sites that allow for addition of RSS article feeds, use these so that your other articles show.
 This can be a quick way of displaying your articles.
 Article feeds can act like mini publishing companies and can be very convenient.

 If referral earnings are available, include your referral information at the foot of each article so that a greater number of people join through your referral URL.